nickbrandt/gitlab-ui/CONTRIBUTING.md

-## How to add a new component to gitlab-ui
+## How to add a new component to `gitlab-ui`

-1. Decide on a component you'd like to add to gitlab-ui
+1. Decide on a component you'd like to add to `gitlab-ui`
-1. Determine and document the scenarios (different types of implementations, if any) in which this component is used in gitlab-ce/ee in an issue in gitlab-ui
+1. Determine and document the scenarios (different types of implementations, if any) in which this component is used in `gitlab` in an issue in `gitlab-ui`
-1. Select a scenario that is implemented in gitlab-ce/ee that you will replace with your component
+1. Select a scenario that is implemented in `gitlab` that you will replace with your component
+1. Run `yarn generate:component` and follow the instructions, or create the files structure manually as follows (where `[component]` is the name of your component):
+    1. Create a `[component]/` directory in the relevant `components/` sub-directory
+    1. In this new directory, create the following:
+        1. `[component].vue` which is the component itself.
+        1. `[component].stories.js` for registering Storybook's stories.
+        1. `[component].documentation.js` for registering usage examples.
+        1. `[component].md` for documenting the component.
+        1. An `examples/` sub-directory where you'll place your examples and an `index.js` file for exposing those examples.
-1. Create a merge request (MR) in gitlab-ui implementing your new component
+1. Create a merge request (MR) in `gitlab-ui` implementing your new component
     1. Be sure to name your MR `feat: <commit message>` as that is needed for our npm release CI job (don't forget to set the MR to squash commit)
-   1. Create a directory and component.vue in `components/` directory
-   1. Create a story `component.js` in stories/ directory
-   1. Import your component to `index.js`
-   1. Create documentation.md in `documentation/` directory
-   1. Run the manual CI job (update_screenshots) to generate your image snapshots for diffing
+    1. Run the manual CI job (`update_screenshots`) to generate your image snapshots for diffing.

-1. Create a MR to gitlab-ce/ee to replace the scenario implementation (if any) that you previously selected
+1. Create a MR to `gitlab` to replace the scenario implementation (if any) that you previously selected
-1. Update your package.json dependency reference of @gitlab/ui to the URL output of the upload_artifacts ci job in your gitlab-ui MR
+1. Update your `package.json` dependency reference of `@gitlab/ui` to the URL output of the `upload_artifacts` CI job in your `gitlab-ui` MR
-1. Run yarn install to make sure that the gitlab-ui contents are installed
+1. Run `yarn install` to make sure that the `gitlab-ui` contents are installed
-1. If your new component is used on every page, import to app/assets/javascripts/commons/gitlab_ui.js so that your component is globally registered
+1. If your new component is used on every page, import to `app/assets/javascripts/commons/gitlab_ui.js` so that your component is globally registered
-1. Once you've verified that your integration MR to gitlab-ce/ee is working, assign a maintainer to review both gitlab-ui and gitlab-ce/ee MRs (a list of maintainers can be found on the [team](https://about.gitlab.com/team/) page)
+1. Once you've verified that your integration MR to `gitlab` is working, assign a maintainer to review both `gitlab-ui` and `gitlab` MRs (a list of maintainers can be found on the [team](https://about.gitlab.com/team/) page)
-1. Maintainer will merge the gitlab-ui MR, the publish CI job will automatically create a new release on NPM
+1. Maintainer will merge the `gitlab-ui` MR, the `publish` CI job will automatically create a new release on NPM
-1. (You or maintainer) will update your integration MR package.json dependency reference to the newly released gitlab-ui version
+1. You (or maintainer) will update your integration MR's `package.json` dependency reference to the newly released `gitlab-ui` version
 1. Maintainer will merge the integration MR

 ## Conventional commits